bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Kind of what the word suggests, it's a candidate for the release.
 So if all goes well, then the actual release will be made identical to the last candidate.
-But the idea is that people who know what they're doing should be downloading that release candidate and or compiling it themselves and play around with it and make sure that nothing crashes that things they use especially if you run some sort of automated service like you might be running an exchange or maybe you're running BTC pay or something like that you want to make sure nothing breaks in your setup because Bitcoin Core tries to not break things that use it but it happens occasionally.
+But the idea is that people who know what they're doing should be downloading that release candidate and or compiling it themselves and playing around with it and making sure that nothing crashes the things they use especially if you run some sort of automated service like you might be running an exchange or maybe you're running BTC pay or something like that you want to make sure nothing breaks in your setup because Bitcoin Core tries to not break things that use it but it happens occasionally.

 Aaron van Wirdum: 00:03:39

-Right so if there's no report of anything breaking then this release candidates will basically be the release right?
+Right so if there's no report of anything breaking then this release candidate will basically be the release right?

 Sjors Provoost: 00:03:45

-Yeah but I think there's already some some things that have been improved so there will definitely be a second release candidate
+Yeah, but I think there are already some things that have been improved so there will definitely be a second release candidate.

 Aaron van Wirdum: 00:03:51

-okay yeah and I think in previous Bitcore releases there were an average like four or so
+okay yeah, and I think in previous Bitcoin core releases there were an average of four or so.

 Sjors Provoost: 00:03:56

-yeah I'd say that's typical
+Yeah, I'd say that's typical.

-Aaron van Wirdum: 00:03:57

-yeah so that

-Sjors Provoost: 00:03:58

-so usually there's two weeks between them So you release it and then maybe after a week or so people start fixing things and then after two weeks there is a new one
+So usually there's two weeks between them, So you release it and then maybe after a week or so, people start fixing things, and then after two weeks there is a new one.

 Aaron van Wirdum: 00:04:06

-Right, so realistically well technically the new bitcoin core 24 release could be released any day now, but practically speaking will probably be at least a couple more weeks, right?
+Right, so realistically well technically the new Bitcoin Core 24 release could be released any day now, but practically speaking will probably be at least a couple more weeks, right?

 Sjors Provoost: 00:04:17